 First off, you get more content elements (called ‘blocks’).
 Medium only gives you elements for images, videos, embeds and separators, while WordPress offers all of those plus a lot more including buttons, column layouts, quotes, tables and so on.

 The writing experience in Medium is still a bit more fluid and minimal, but the gap between the two is much smaller now — if you like Medium’s writing experience, you’ll probably like WordPress’s too.

 Ease Of Use

-When it comes to how easy to use either of these platforms is, Medium comes out on top for the most part.
-WordPress is a behemoth, and it shows.
-Countless post options, editor buttons, site settings, plugins, themes and all the bells and whistles give you a lot of power but at the cost of usability.
+When it comes to how easy these platforms are to use, Medium comes out on top for the most part.
+WordPress is a behemoth — and it shows.
+Countless post options, site settings, plugins, themes, and all of the bells and whistles give you a lot of power, but at the cost of usability.

 WordPress is by no means complex to the point of being impossible.
 That said, it does have a much steeper learning curve than Medium.
-Medium has a smaller feature set, so consequently they can implement it with much more attention to detail.
+Medium has a smaller feature set, so, consequently, it can implement it with much more attention to detail.

-If you like to tweak and tune little things like custom fields, excerpts, and SEO options, then you’re out of luck with Medium.
+If you like to tweak and tune little things such as custom fields, excerpts and SEO options, then you’re out of luck with Medium.
 WordPress brings with it a multitude of plugins that will let you optimize your content for Facebook, Google, SEO in general and much more.

 While I don’t think the above-mentioned plugins are essential for personal publications, it is a good idea to have these tools at your disposal for business websites or business blogs.
 As such, this makes Medium perfect for personal blogs or proper publications, but probably not a viable solution for business-related sites.